Norebo conflict: Forming of Karat/Norebo

 In the mid 1990s Orlov and Tugushev met as students at Murmansk High Marine School.
 Orlov, upon graduation, moved to Norway to work at Scandsea Int.
 A/S, a Norwegian trading company which was buying fish from Russian fishing companies based in Murmansk.
 At that company, Orlov joined efforts with Swedish entrepreneur Magnus Roth.
 In 1997 they created a new company with 50/50 shareholding, Ocean Trawlers A/S. Aside from buying fish, the company offered Norwegian trawlers for rent on the terms of bareboat charter.
 This was crucial for the post-Soviet fishing industry, as Russian fishing companies at that time owned only outdated Soviet vessels.

 One of fish sellers for Orlov and Roth was Alexander Tugushev.
 While Orlov was working in Norway, Tugushev utilized several old Soviet vessels to make his own fishing company in Russia.
-By 1998 Tugushev joined Ocean Trawlers as a partner and they began to form the holding company called Karat.
+By 1998 Tugushev joined Ocean Trawlers as a partner and they began to form the holding company called Karat Group.
 The name Karat Fishing Holding was used for the holding of 16 companies, and the name Norebo was taken in 2016.

 In early 2000s Orlov and Roth were enlarging their business and forming a holding company later known as Karat Fishing Holding and subsequently as Norebo (by 2019 the holding contained 16 companies, see article Norebo).
 One of the companies that participated in the creation of the holding was called Almor Atlantica.
 It was founded in 2001 by Orlov and Roth, and by that time they accepted Tugushev as a co-shareholder and granted 25% of company shares to him.

 Orlov claims that Tugushev later, by 2003, disposed of his shares to become a high-ranked Russian official — the deputy head of a Russian governmental committee called Goskomrybolovstvo (Госкомрыболовство) — the State Committee of the Russian Federation for Fishing.
 Tugushev’s position included authority to allot fishing quotas that belonged to the Russian Federation.
 According to Russian law, no shareholding in commercial entities is allowed for such officials.
 Because of that, Tugushev's shares were relocated to holding's top manager Andrey Petrik.